ZKier/FamilyBookDatabase/README.md

 # FamilyBookDatabase
-Currently trying to build an application that allows me to trace family history from a more manual perspective.
+We are currently developing an application that enables users to manually trace and document their family history.
+This project focuses on offering a hands-on and personalized approach to building family trees and exploring genealogy, with the option to create a customized physical document to share with others.